Edo period: Art, culture and entertainment

 Due to the end of the period of civil war and the development of the economy, many crafts with high artistic value were produced.
 Among the samurai class, arms came to be treated like works of art, and Japanese sword mountings and Japanese armour beautifully decorated with lacquer of maki-e technique and metal carvings became popular.
 Each han (daimyo domain) encouraged the production of crafts to improve their finances, and crafts such as furnishings and inro beautifully decorated with lacquer, metal or ivory became popular among rich people.
 The Kaga Domain, which was ruled by the Maeda clan, was especially enthusiastic about promoting crafts, and the area still boasts a reputation that surpasses Kyoto in crafts even today.

 For the first time, urban populations had the means and leisure time to support a new mass culture.
 Their search for enjoyment became known as ukiyo (the floating world), an ideal world of fashion, popular entertainment, and the discovery of aesthetic qualities in objects and actions of everyday life.
 This increasing interest in pursuing recreational activities helped to develop an array of new industries, many of which could be found in an area known as Yoshiwara.
 The district was known for being the center of Edo's developing sense of elegance and refinement.
 Established in 1617 as the city's shogunate-sanctioned prostitution district, it kept this designation about 250 years.
 Yoshiwara was home to mostly women who, due to unfortunate circumstances, found themselves working in this secluded environment.

-Professional female entertainers (geisha), music, popular stories, Kabuki (theater) and bunraku (puppet theater), poetry, a rich literature, and art, exemplified by beautiful woodblock prints (known as ukiyo-e), were all part of this flowering of culture.
+Professional female entertainers (geisha), music, popular stories, Kabuki (theater) and bunraku (puppet theater), poetry, a rich literature, and art that was exemplified by beautiful woodblock prints (known as ukiyo-e), were all part of this flowering of culture.
 Literature also flourished with the talented examples of the playwright Chikamatsu Monzaemon (1653–1724) and the poet, essayist, and travel writer Matsuo Bashō (1644–1694).